ejtaal/mr/README.rst

 Latest news
 ===========

+-   Version 6.0 - 18/12/2014

+    - Made swipe enabled again, with less sensitive setting.
+Feedback confirms it works better.

+		Additional dictionaries:

+		- BDW: Hind/Badawi (Egyptian)
+		- AMR: Mufradat al Quran by Raghib (Arabic): the most famous Dictionary of The Qur'an in Arabic.
+Arabic English Dictionary of Qur'anic Usage has mentioned in its introduction: "Indeed, 'al Raghib was of the opinion, expressed in the introduction to his book, that of all disciplines needed for the study of the Qur'an those concerned with the language itself should come first, and, of these, those concerned with the meanings of Qur'anic vocabulary should be considered of primary importance."
+He has usually 1st given the primary meanings of words and then quoted the Qur'anic Ayaat along with further explanation of the words used.
+		-

+-   Version 5.1 - 18/1/2014

+    - Small fixes to the interface, renamed the top buttons and disabled swipe images by default.
+It can be turned on in the Menu, in which there's also a fix to make it less sensitive.
+    - included different favicons for each separate mawrid reader project (Arabic Almanac, Mawrid, Mabhath)
+    - Now separate downloads are offered: the base files and each dictionary as a separate zip file.
+This is in preparation for a soon to be released Android app made by a volunteer.
+More news to follow regarding this.
+See the download section below
+    - A basic debugging facility in the Menu to see if images are being loaded or not.

 -   Version 5.0 - 24/11/2013

     Further hard work by the project's volunteers has resulted in addition of the following books: